International Anti-Corruption Day 2023

 Organisations can face consequences if they don’t take adequate preventative steps, such as appointing a Money Laundering Reporting Officer (MLRO).

 We all have a responsibility to help detect, prevent and report instances of bribery and money laundering.

 To report suspected corruption at your organisation, contact your fraud team, whistleblowing contact, or the MLRO if you have one.

-Veritau works on behalf of nine local councils plus other public sector organisations.
+Veritau works on behalf of four member councils, plus other public sector organisations too.
 You can report fraud, corruption, or raise a whistleblowing concern on 0800 9179 247.

 Support with fraud, corruption, whistleblowing and more

 If you work for a public sector body that needs additional support with any of the areas raised in this article, our team of experts can help.